frank-a-otc/otc-editor/README.md

 		https://creativecommons.org/licenses/by-nc-nd/3.0/legalcode

-		OtclEngineImpl.
+		OtcEngineImpl.
-		if (!otclCompilerReportDisabled) {
+		if (!otcCompilerReportDisabled) {
 				//TODO -- below needs a fix

-		target can be interface - so add OTCL-CONFIG and provide concrete type
+		target can be interface - so add OTC-CONFIG and provide concrete type

 		execueSetvalue - make it in line.
 		executeModule - any one side can have collections executeConverter - any one side can have collections or source can be null.

-		AbstractOtclConverter.executeModule
+		AbstractOtcConverter.executeModule

-		OTCL generic and other notations - warning message when each line overrides the earlier setting.
+		OTC generic and other notations - warning message when each line overrides the earlier setting.

 		Add JAXBElements object creation feature.